 Qualifications to Perform a Trial Evaluation.
-Individuals or teams must be headed by a registered Professional Engineer with a business address in Southern California, that is familiar with seismic evaluation and retrofit of concrete buildings, particularly the ASCE/SEI 41-13 Standard, Seismic Evaluation and Retrofit of Existing Buildings (ASCE, 2013), or its predecessor documents ASCE/SEI 31-03, Seismic Evaluation of Existing Buildings (ASCE, 2003), and ASCE/SEI 41-06, Seismic Rehabilitation of Existing Buildings (ASCE, 2007).
+Individuals or teams must be headed by a registered Professional Engineer in the United States, that is familiar with seismic evaluation and retrofit of concrete buildings, particularly the ASCE/SEI 41-13 Standard, Seismic Evaluation and Retrofit of Existing Buildings (ASCE, 2013), or its predecessor documents ASCE/SEI 31-03, Seismic Evaluation of Existing Buildings (ASCE, 2003), and ASCE/SEI 41-06, Seismic Rehabilitation of Existing Buildings (ASCE, 2007).
 The lead engineer must have access to complete structural drawings for the concrete building that is proposed for evaluation, and must have permission from the building owner to use the drawings and share the results with the ATC-78 project team.

 Selection Criteria.
 Selection of participants in the Trial Evaluation Program will be based on the type and configuration of the proposed building and on the qualifications of the proposed individual or team.
-The building proposed for evaluation must be located in California.
+The building proposed for evaluation must be located in regions of moderate or high seismicity in the United States.
 The desired characteristics of a building proposed for evaluation are: